Episode 3 | How Your Child’s Emotions Trigger You

 Episode Summary

-Your chest tightens.
-Your breath shifts.
-You move from calm to braced in seconds.
-It can feel like your child’s emotional dysregulation has hijacked your nervous system.
+You moved from calm to braced in seconds and it can feel like your child’s emotional dysregulation has hijacked your nervous system.

 In this episode, we explore why that happens.